pypy/pypy/pypy/doc/coding-guide.rst

 whether a particular function is implemented at application or interpreter level.

-our runtime interpreter is "restricted python"
+Our runtime interpreter is "RPython"
 ----------------------------------------------

 In order to make a C code generator feasible all code on interpreter level has